 RESTORATION & CONSERVATION SERVICES | DECORATIVE ARTS & OBJECTS | STONE RESTORATION

-We have the skill to carry out the most complicated stone restoration techniques to the highest standards, including stone carving.
+Our stone restoration department has the skill to carry out the most complicated stone restoration techniques to the highest standards.

-Our specialists cast near-identical replicas to restore the appearance of missing sections or elements and our ability to colour-match every subtle tonal variation ensures that repairs are practically invisible to the naked eye.
+Stone restoration treatments include conservation cleaning, stone carving and casting missing sections or elements.
+Our ability to colour-match every subtle tonal variation found in stone ensures that our repairs are practically invisible to the naked eye.

 Stone Restoration Case Studies

 Part of the collection of an important stately home, this Regency lava stone vase and cover is attributed to Benjamin Vulliamy (1747-1811), the famous London clockmaker.

 It came for stone restoration treatment as an insurance claim.
 We were instructed to restore this stone vase and cover by Philip Austin of Fine Art Specie Adjusters Ltd (FASA), who has extensive experience of dealing with claims for damaged or lost historic objects and fine art on behalf of insurers.

 The vase and cover had previously been poorly restored at some point in its history, which our Head of Stone Restoration replaced as part of a comprehensive stone restoration treatment.

 Once all the shattered lava stone fragments had been cleaned, our Head of Stone Restoration used temporary jigs to allow all the component parts of the vase and cover to be bonded back together simultaneously.
 This approach is often used during stone restoration and in some instances is essential for ensuring correct alignment.